 Figure 8.
-Normalized Singular Values of Information Matrix Showing ARM Observability for GTO Object with Observations Near Perigee.
-Solid black line on x-axis indicates measurements available. cross.
+Normalized Singular Values of Information Matrix Showing AMR Observability for GTO Object with Observations Near Perigee.
+Solid black line on x-axis indicates measurements available.
+AMR quickly increased to 1.
+When compared with the uncertainty bounds in this case, it is seen that the filter weights begin to change when the bounds cross.
+Initially, the orbit-only filter has a lower uncertainty and is given a higher weight, but after some time the orbit and AMR filter has a lower uncertainty.
+It is at this point that the MMAE weights cross.
 Since it has been shown that the uncertainty is driven by the observability, it is apparent that the MMAE behavior is also dependent on the observability.